DuqueDeTuring/books2explore/readme.md

 - The End of Forgetting: Growing Up with Social Media	The End of Forgetting: Growing Up with Social Media by Kate Eichhorn (Hardcover)
 - The Essential Kierkegaard by Søren Kierkegaard
 - The Essential Writings of Machiavelli (Modern Library Classics) by Niccolo Machiavelli
+- The Eternal Decline and Fall of Rome: The History of a Dangerous Idea.
+Edward J. Watts .
 - The Evidence for Evolution by Alan R. Rogers
 - The Evolution of Cooperation	The Evolution of Cooperation by Robert Axelrod (Paperback)
 - The Executive Guide to Information Security: Threats, Challenges, and Solutions	The Executive Guide to Information Security: Threats, Challenges, and Solutions by Mark Egan, Tim Mather (Paperback)